 - Final Examination: All students must write the final examination to receive a passing grade in the course.
 Failure to write the final examination without a valid medical certificate or compassionate reason (e.g. death of an immediate family member) will result in a mark of zero on the final examination and a grade of F(NP) in the course.
-Note that deferral of a final examination can only be granted by your home faculty student advisor. - Recording Class Lectures: Leslie Goodman the University of Manitoba holds copyright over the course materials and lectures that form the components of this course.
+Note that deferral of a final examination can only be granted by your home faculty student advisor. - Recording Class Lectures: Leslie Goodman at the University of Manitoba holds copyright over the course materials and lectures that form the components of this course.
 No audio or video recording of lectures is allowed in any format, openly or surreptitiously, in whole or in part without permission of the Instructor.
-Course materials are for the participant's private study and research. - Attendance: The course will run from Sept.
-8 to Dec.
-9, 2016.
-Attendance over this period is expected of all students enrolled in this course.
+Course materials are for the participant's private study and research. - Attendance: Attendance over the period of this course is expected of all students enrolled in this course.
 Please note the following penalty: a student may be debarred from class, laboratories, and examinations by action of the dean/director for persistent non-attendance. - Academic Dishonesty: Plagiarism, cheating or impersonation in the completion of assignments, and at examinations, are very serious offences.
 Students caught doing so may be debarred from class with further risk of academic penalty and possible expulsion.
 All graded work must be independent.